nextensio/automation/testbed/kind/README.md

 * How do I see details of each cluster ?

-To see a cluster, first set the kubernetes context by saying 'kubectl config use-context kind-testa' or 'kubectl config use-context kind-testc' or 'kubectl config use-context kind-controller' - testa and testc are the two Nextensio POPs and the kind-controller is the controller cluster
+To see a cluster, first set the kubernetes context by saying 'kubectl config use-context kind-gatewaytesta' or 'kubectl config use-context kind-gatewaytestc' or 'kubectl config use-context kind-controller' - gatewaytesta and gatewaytestc are the two Nextensio POPs and the kind-controller is the controller cluster

 After you do the use-context command, then you can say 'kubect get pods --all-namespaces' or run any